retrozy1/client-plugins/README.md

 ### Before committing

-Before committing your changes, run `bun run lint` to format the code.
+Before committing your changes, run `bun run format` to format the code.
 Then, run `bun run check` to confirm that code is linted and without type errors.